fossabot/rfcs/text/0000-inline-buildpack-layers.md

 - What should the default launch, build, and cache values be for an inline layer
 - Should we just create a default layer that can be used without _any_ setup?
+- How do we actually implement this?
+We can either dump a script in the inline buildpack, or create a lifecycle level operation.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes